Your Driving Test

 On the day of your test your driving instructor from Students Driving School will normally pick you up from either your home, work or college.
 The usual procedure from driving schools and driving instructors is for you to have a two hour lesson with the first hour being a final practice session followed by the second hour taking your test which will last about 40 to 45 minutes followed by dropping you off at home, work or college again.

-Some people are understandably nervous about taking a test but there is nothing to worry about, treat your test just as a continuation of your driving lessons but with another person giving you route directions.
-About five minutes before your test you and your driving instructor will go and wait in the waiting room at the test centre, then at the time of your test your examiner will come into the waiting room and ask for you by name, you'll need to sign a declaration and show your driving licence to the examiner.
-Your examiner will also ask you if you would like your driving instructor to accompany you on test, this decision is entirely yours.
+Some people are understandably nervous about taking a test but there is nothing to worry about, treat your driving test just as just continuation of your driving lessons but with another person giving you route directions.
+About five minutes before the time of your test you and your driving instructor will go and wait in the waiting room at the test centre, then at the time of your test your examiner will come into the waiting room and ask for you by name, you will need to sign a declaration and show your driving licence to your examiner who will then ask you if you would like your driving instructor to accompany you on test, this decision is entirely yours.
 After going outside you will be asked to read a number plate of another vehicle parked about 25 paces away.
-You'll then get asked one 'tell-me' safety question about your car, this is often referred to as the tell-me, show-me part of the test, however the DVSA have now changed things slightly so that you will now be required to show the examiner a safety question while driving, this is known as the 'show-me' part of the test.
+You will then be asked one 'tell-me' safety question about your car, this is often referred to as the tell-me part of the test, then later on during your test and while driving your examiner will ask you a 'show-me' question, this can be something quite simple like being asked to lower and then close your examiners window.
 Your driving instructor from Students Driving School will go through all the various questions with you.
 All the driving instructors at Student Driving School have tell-me, show-me printouts.

-Your examiner will give you route directions and also from time to time ask you to pull up at the side of the road, remember that its up to you to find a safe place to park, always look for the safest place to stop, just because the examiner asks you to pull up doesn't necessarily mean that you've got to pull up within the next 5 metres.
+Your examiner will give you route directions and also from time to time ask you to pull up at the side of the road, remember that its up to you to find a safe place to park, always look for the safest place to stop and just because the examiner asks you to pull up doesn't necessarily mean that you've got to pull up within the next 5 metres.
 After stopping in a safe place your examiner may just want you to drive on again, or maybe perform one of the control exercises.
-You will be asked to perform just one manoeuvre from the following list.
+You will be asked to perform a single manoeuvre from the following list.

 - Pull up on the opposite side of the road and reverse back two car lengths .